The Bankrate promise

-Popular Chase Sapphire Preferred benefits you probably already know about
+Chase Sapphire Preferred annual benefits

 Trip cancellation and interruption insurance

-If your trip is cancelled or interrupted for covered reasons beyond your control, trip cancellation and interruption insurance can reimburse you in amounts up to $10,000 per person and up to $20,000 per trip.
+If your trip is canceled or interrupted for covered reasons beyond your control, trip cancellation and interruption insurance can reimburse you in amounts up to $10,000 per person and up to $20,000 per trip.

 Baggage delay insurance